-NHS Continuing Healthcare is care that's arranged and fully funded by the NHS.
-It covers personal care, health care, and care home fees, including board and accommodation.
-It’s available to people who are assessed as having a ‘primary health need’ – you’ll need to have significant health and care needs and require ongoing care outside hospital.
+NHS Continuing Healthcare is care that's arranged and paid for by the NHS.
+It covers personal care, health care, and care home fees including food and accommodation.

-If you’re able to get it, your care will be free.
-Unlike with council funding, you won’t be financially assessed to see if you have to contribute towards the costs.
+If you qualify, your care will be free.
+The NHS will not look at your finances to see if you need to pay towards the costs.